Stream Drake’s New Album, Scorpion, Right Now

 Were Kanye’s weekly Wyoming dispatches and that casual Beyoncé and Jay-Z joint album sandwiched in between not enough for you this month?
-Challenge accepted: Drake’s new double album, Scorpion, has arrived, now streaming on Apple Music and Tidal, featuring Jay-Z, Ty Dolla $ign, Future, and unreleased music from the late Michael Jackson and Static Major.
+Challenge accepted: Drake’s new double album, Scorpion, has arrived, now streaming on Spotify, Apple Music, and Tidal,.
+It features Jay-Z, Ty Dolla $ign, Future, PartyNextDoor, and unreleased music from the late Michael Jackson and Static Major.
 Will it answer all our burning questions about his alleged secret baby?
 (Yes!)
 Does he “overwhelm” Pusha-T and Kanye with that supposed response track he’s been warned not to release?
 (Nope.)
 And just how many Drake tears will Rihanna get to bottle and infuse in a new Fenty product?
 (Infinite.)
 You have 25 – count ‘em again, TWENTY-FIVE – songs to get through.
 Go forth and investigate!

 The album comes with a rather self-aware editor’s note from Drake to his haters: